13 Megatrends: 'Avalanches in slow motion'

 5. Health

-Health awareness is becoming a driver in society.
-It has great charisma.
-Health is becoming a goal in life and stands for quality of life.
-Health is closely linked to exercise and healthy nutrition.
-Agriculture and the food industry are gearing themselves to this megatrend.
-New needs, such as plant-based alternatives, are emerging, because these are not only considered good for one's own health, but also for the environment and the entire planet.
-Individualised nutrition includes diet plans specifically tailored to the individual, including food supplements.
+Health awareness is becoming a driving force in society.
+It has a great deal of appeal.
+Good health is becoming a goal in life and is a sign of quality of life.
+Companies are increasingly recognising that health is not just an individual concern, but a key factor for productivity, innovation and resilience.
+There is a shift from healing to prevention.
+Health is closely linked to exercise and a healthy diet.
+Agriculture and the food industry are aligning themselves with the megatrend.
+New needs are emerging, such as for alternative proteins from the laboratory, plants or algae, because these are not only considered to be good for one's own health, but also for the environment and the entire planet.
+Personalised nutrition includes nutrition plans tailored specifically to the individual, including nutritional supplements.
+Longevity is becoming the new guiding principle: targeted nutrition, exercise, cold and heat stimuli, and intermittent fasting are not only intended to prolong life, but also to achieve an overall high quality of life in old age.

 6. Digitalisation